-One thing to like about PIA is that their desktop apps for Windows and macOS are pretty informative.
+Moving on, one thing to like about PIA is that their desktop apps for Windows and macOS are pretty informative.
 It displays the information about your connection, protocols, encryption, port, and authentication cipher used.
 Although you're not getting as pretty a UI, it gives you more data than other VPN services tend to share.

 UI-wise, there won't be a huge difference between Android and iOS apps.
 This applies to NordVPN and PIA.
 Both clients are also taking inspiration from their desktop counterparts.

-NordVPN mobile clients feature a map and a country list.
-So, functionality is identical to desktop clients.
+NordVPN mobile clients feature a map and a country list, so functionality is identical to desktop clients.
 Your settings are put into a separate tab, so it's easy to jump between tabs, change them, and go back to what you were doing.

 Both service providers have added a possibility to switch apps from dark to light mode.
 So, they will nicely fit along with your other apps if you're using a system-wide setting.

 |24/7 live chat||✅||✅|